praveenemc/cloudify_library/README.md

 $pip install cloudify
 $sudo pip install cloudify_rest_client
 ```
-This installed cloudify-rest-client verion is 4.3.3
+This installed cloudify-rest-client verion is 4.3.3.
+The list of all installed packages can be found here(/pip_installed_packages.JPG)

 ## Step5:
 Clone this cloudify_library repo